simon-clement/simon-clement.github.io/_talks/2020-12-8-DD26-Discrete-Schwarz-Analysis.md

 location: "Online"
 ---

-Schwarz alternating methods arise naturally when considering multi-physics domain decomposition problems.
+Schwarz Waveform Relaxation (SWR) methods arise naturally when considering heterogeneous domain decomposition problems.
-The convergence rate of Schwarz algorithm can be optimized with regards to free parameters, in order to compensate its relative slowness.
-This optimization requires an accurate estimation of the convergence rate: discrete or semi-discrete analyses give convergence rates closer to those numerically observed.
+SWR methods often need
+a proper optimization of their convergence rate to be efficient.
+When considering a discrete setting rather than the continuous differential equations, a more accurate estimation of the numerical convergence rate can be obtained.
-By considering two coupled reaction-diffusion equation with different diffusivities, this talk explores the features of discrete and semi-discrete analyses, and compares them to the continuous setting.
+Through the study of two coupled reaction-diffusion equations with different diffusivities, this talk explores particularities of discrete and semi-discrete analyses, and compares them to the continuous setting.
+In particular, choices for interface discretizations are discussed and a complementary analysis based on so-called "equivalent PDE" is presented.